fynduck/cms-lavue/readme.md

 # About CMS Lavue

-CMS-LAVUE is cms for eCommerce, blog, landing page
+CMS-LAVUE is cms for eCommerce, Blog, Landing Page, etc.

 CMS use modular system, which gives you the ability to disable or enable new modules